May 27, 2009 - Podcast - Local TV and the CBC

 Oct 30, 2008 - Decisions made by the CRTC by Graham Richardson

-FRIENDS spokesperson, Ian Morrison, says that Canadian citizens, as "shareholders" of the broadcasting system, were well served by a CRTC decision on the cable industry. © BNN
+FRIENDS spokesperson, Ian Morrison, says that Canadian citizens, as "shareholders" of the broadcasting system, were well served by a CRTC decision on the cable industry.© BNN Apr 8, 2008 - FRIENDS presentation to the CRTC

 FRIENDS spokesperson, Ian Morrison, makes recommendations to the CRTC on possible regulation changes for Canada's cable and satellite industry. © CPAC